DeTraced-Security/detraced-security.github.io/_tabs/about.md

 ### Slavetomints
 A student and researcher with DeTraced Security, where she focuses on Cyber Threat Intelligence.
 A Ruby enthusiast, she enjoys building small tools that connect her programming interests with real-life applications.
 She shares her learning journey on her blog so she can see how far she has come since the beginning.

-### darkfly0213
-A graduate student majoring in Cybersecurity.
-I'm someone who is always eager to learn.
-I like hololive productions, and learning new things.
-I look forward to the new knowledge and findings that follow the DeTraced Security Research team.

 ### M0ri
 M0ri is a cybersecurity professional and DeTraced researcher, specializing in detection engineering and threat intelligence.
 M0ri loves teaching others and learning new techniques to detect.